April 6, 2017

 While California gives debtors the choice between System 1 and System 2 exemptions, you can’t mix and match exemptions from the two systems.
 Depending on which exemption system will allow you to keep more of your property, you must pick either System 1 or System 2.

-The most common reason that debtors choose System 1 over System 2 is that they have a significant amount of home equity in their principal residence.
+The most common reason that debtors choose System 1 over System 2 is that they have a large amount of home equity in their principal residence.
 Both California exemption systems have a homestead exemption you can use to protect a certain amount of equity in your principal residence.
 But System 1 has a much more generous homestead exemption than System 2 in California.
 (Learn more about California’s homestead exemption.)

 Under California’s Exemption System 1, you can typically exempt your: